Achaea: Population

 Achaea today has about one-third of the population of the Peloponnese.
 Patras, the capital of Achaea, is the third largest city in Greece, behind Athens and Thessaloniki.
 Two-thirds of the Achaean population live near Patras, and more than half within the city limits.
 The main industrial areas are around Patras.

 Main towns and cities

-The main cities and towns of Achaea are (ranked by 2011 census population):
+The main cities and towns of Achaea are (ranked by 2021 census population of the town proper):